 What is Contrast?

-Let’s try to look it more deeper.
+Let’s try to look at it deeper.

-Contrast in Black and White Photography
+The contrast in Black and White Photography

 I did explain this before but let review again about black and white photography.